 A recipient purchases a \$50,000 police car with award funds.
 The cost of the car is an expenditure of award funds, and all \$50,000 is deducted from the available award funds for purposes of accounting for the award fund balance.
-However, for purposes of an entity's financial statements, the car will be capitalized as an asset and depreciation expense will be charged over the life of the car.
+However, for purposes of an entity's financial statements, the car will be capitalized as an asset and depreciated over the life of the car.

-Expenditure of funds must occur during the award liquidation period, which is no later than 90 days after the end date of the award.
+Expenditure of funds may occur during the award liquidation period, which is no later than 90 days after the end date of the award.
 If your award has been properly obligated, you will have the full liquidation period for remaining expenditures.
 Any funds not liquidated at the end of the 90-day period will revert to the awarding agency.

-The liquidation period exists to allow projects time to receive ordered goods or services and make final payments.
-No new expenditures or obligations may be made during the liquidation period.
+The liquidation period exists to allow projects time to receive ordered goods and make final payments.
+No new obligations may be made during the liquidation period.